-CETF conducted its annual survey in partnership with ZeroDivide and the Public Policy Institute of California (PPIC) in August 2012.
 CETF does not claim total responsibility for all the increases in broadband adoption documented in the PPIC survey.
 As a conservative approach, CETF claimed 6% of the increase of the number of new adoptions recorded through this survey towards the first grant for sustainable broadband adoption outcomes as a result of its efforts and those of its sub-recipients.
 This is the same rate of broadband adoption that the United Ways of California/2-1-1 finds when they call back clients who have express an interest in broadband.
-In 2012 CETF attributes 60% of the new adopters toward ACT's goal of 9,237 as the ACT sub-recipients represent 60% of the sub-recipients in both grants.
+In 2012 CETF attributed 60% of the new adopters toward ACT's goal of 9,237 as the ACT sub-recipients represent 60% of the sub-recipients in both grants.
 The remaining 40% was attributed to the first NTIA grant awarded to CETF.